doanthanh274/check-gitlab-version/README.md

 # Check gitlab version

-This tool were created for checking gitlab version of the server by comparing the hash from manifest.json with provided list.
+This tool were created for checking gitlab version of multiple server by comparing the hash from manifest.json with provided list.

 ## Installation
 ```